-This is an added bonus to a day out at Marazion, and can be a blessing if you have small children that demand constant entertainment.
+This is an added bonus to a day out at Marazion and can be a blessing if you have small children that demand constant entertainment.
 The playground is situated just alongside the main car park at Folly Field, at the entrance to Marazion itself, and is open all year round.
-Our trips to Marazion have to have a playground session built in before we leave, even if the day has been full of activity, because the playground has something for everyone – swings for young and old children, slides, a zipwire and even a pulley system for moving sand around.
+The playground has something for everyone – swings for young and old children, slides, a zip wire and even a pulley system for moving sand around.
 There is a grassy area to play football on, toilet facilities (limited but still available out of the main season) and food and drink available in season in the main car park.
 Make sure you add on enough time for a mad half hour in the playground before you leave Marazion!

 St Michael’s Mount

 This National Trust property speaks for itself, and wherever you go in Marazion you will be afforded a magnificent view – a view that changes according to the time of day and the weather.
 Keep an eye on it; it is never the same to look at twice!
 The Mount has its own website of course, and it is well worth a visit as the castle is atmospheric with lots to look at, and the gardens are truly lovely.